Last Updated on September 22, 2024 by Maged kamel

 The pole point in Mohr’s circle for the normal view.

-This is the next post, which is titled: Easy Approach to Mohr’s Circle of inertia-First Case.
+The next post is Easy Approach to Mohr’s Circle of inertia-First Case.

-This is a link to a useful external resource.
-Calculator for Cross Section, Mass, Axial and Polar Area Moment of Inertia, and Section Modulus.
+This link to a useful external resource: a calculator for Cross-Section, Mass, Axial and polar area moment of Inertia, and Section Modulus.